 He joined both the British Socialist Party and the Fabian Society at the age of 14 but at Cambridge in 1921 joined the Young Communist League and later the Communist Party, to which he belonged all his life.
 Following an MA degree and taking up-work as a zoologist for the British Museum he also became an active member of the Labour Party.

 Two events occurred that had decisive effect on his future political development.
-He visited the Soviet Union in 1925 as a zoologist on behalf of the British museum and active work in soviet British friendship
+He visited the Soviet Union in 1925 as a zoologist on behalf of the British museum and began activity for British-Soviet friendship.

 In 1925, he was one of the founders of the London Film Society, immediately bringing early Soviet cinema in to the public domain in the process.
 From the late 1920s, he played an active part in film-making as an editor, screenwriter director and producer.
 By 1928, he was associated with Adrian Brunel, H G Wells, Charles Laughton and Elsa Lanchester in the production of an experimental series of short comedies based on stories by Wells.
 Such films as `Bluebottles’, `The Daydream’, and `The Tonic’ were only critically successful in Britain, although they were very popular in Germany.

 Montagu’s passion for film as an art form and his attraction to left-wing politics led him to make many visits to post-revolutionary Russia, where he met and became a devotee of Eisenstein and other noted and skilled Soviet cinematographers.
 Montagu and his wife, Eileen (known affectionately to friends as “Hell”!) accompanied a group of these significant figures from early Soviet cinema on a grand tour of western Europe and the US from 1929 to 1930.
 Amongst many celebrities who feted the group included Charlie Chaplin.
 Montagu later wrote a memoir of these days - “In Hollywood with Eisenstein”, published in 1968.